ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 - `variables.tf`: contains all the input parameters.
 The input parameters are explained below but you can get additional information about them in the README of each Cloud Pak directory.
 - `outputs.tf`: contains all the output parameters.
 The output parameters are explained below but you can get additional information about them in the README of each Cloud Pak directory.
 - `terraform.tfvars`: although the `variables.tf` defines the input variables and the default values, the `terraform.tfvars` also contains default values to access and modify.
 If you'd like to customize your resources try to modify the values in this file first.
 - `workspace.tmpl.json`: this is a template file used by the `terraform/Schematics.mk` makefile to generate the `workspace.json` file which is used to create the IBM Cloud Schematics workspace.
 The template contains, among other data, the URL of the repository where the Terraform is located and the input parameters with default values.
 The generated JSON file contains the entitlement key.
-This fiel is not included in the repo and is ignored by GitHub (listed it in the `.gitignore` file).
+This file is not included in the repo and is ignored by GitHub (listed it in the `.gitignore` file).
 - `Makefile`: most of the Makefile logic is located in the `terraform/` makefiles (`Makefile` and `*.mk` files) however some specific actions for the Cloud Pak are required, for example, the Cloud Pak validations.
 All these specific actions are in this `Makefile`.

 The Input and Output parameters, as well as basic validations and uninstall process can be found in the README of each Cloud Pak, refer to the following links of each Cloud Pak: